loomio/loomio-docs/en/src/user_manual/groups/intro_to_groups/index.md

 You may also include information like a code of conduct, terms of reference or other governing documents for the group.

-## Code of Conduct - Administration, Facilitation and Moderation
+## Administration, Facilitation and Moderation - Code of Conduct

 Loomio is built to foster inclusive participation, diversity and trust - helping groups make better decisions together.

 Some topics bring tension in a group.
-It's important to allow a robust discussion to take place, while ensuring it is also a safe place, particularly for vulnerable people in your group.
+So it's important to allow a robust discussion to take place, while ensuring it is also a safe place, particularly for vulnerable people in your group.

-We recommend establishing a code of conduct for your group - so everyone is aware of their responsibility for appropriate behaviour, and consequences.
+We recommend establishing a code of conduct for your group, to help everyone be aware of their responsibility for appropriate behaviour and encourage self-regulation.

 Ask people to accept a code of conduct, or make it a condition of group membership.
-This helps everyone be aware of their responsibility for appropriate behaviour and encourages self-regulation.

 Most people behave well in online groups, and an open dialogue encourages more active participation in discussion.